mattbaker/ruby-postgres-on-osx/README.md

 2. If it is installed (you see a bunch of output), run `brew update` to make sure everything is up to date.
 3. If it is not installed (you see "command not found"), follow the installation instructions at [http://brew.sh](http://brew.sh)

+### Step 2: Install Homebrew's Services Tool
+Homebrew Services will allow you to run PostgreSQL in the background and have it launch automatically at startup.
+To install this tool, run `brew tap homebrew/services`